- Topics: Entomology and Nematology | Ellis, James D | O'Malley, Michael K | Insects | 4H Entomology | Curricula

 Entomology is the study of insects, and a person who studies insects is called an entomologist.
 By taking the time to study insects, anyone can become an entomologist.

-The library is also a good choice to learn about insects.
+The library is also a good place to learn about insects.
 There are many great books about insects that can be checked out.
+There is a large insect collection and live butterfly curation exhibit at the Florida Museum of Natural History that is open to the public.
 You can ask your librarian to suggest a few.
 Local 4-H clubs are great resources for learning more about insects, or about things in general.
-Also, websites, like the University of Florida Department of Entomology and Nematology website, contain a great deal of information about insects.
-Visiting parks and nature centers and finding out what insects live there, or viewing the various displays also can be informative.
+Also, websites like the UF/IFAS Department of Entomology and Nematology's bug club website (http://entnemdept.ufl.edu/bug_club/) contain a great deal of information about insects.
+Visiting parks and nature centers and finding out what insects live there, or viewing the various displays, also can be informative.